The-Don-Himself/Embersy-Fire/README.md

 ### Production Use
-Embersy is the same package powering [Campus Discounts](https://campus-discounts.com/) as such we have an active interest in maintaining it, that said pull requests are most welcome .
+EmberSy Fire is the same package powering [Campus Discounts](https://campus-discounts.com/) as such we have an active interest in maintaining it, that said pull requests are most welcome :smile: .

 ### What is [Ember](https://emberjs.com)?
 Ember.js is a framework for creating ambitious web applications